Smart electronics need smarter fume extraction

 Hot shortness, commonly referred to as partial reflow, is where a connection has been heated close to melt temperatures causing grain boundary weakening.
 By Gordon McAlpine, Production Manager, Dynamic EMS

 How much is an hour of downtime costing you?

-According to Oneserve, faulty machinery costs UK manufacturing three percent of all working days, for an annual average of £31,000 per company.
+According to Oneserve, faulty machinery and downtime costs UK manufacturing three percent of all working days, for an annual average of £31,000 per company.
 The report also states that three quarters of UK manufacturers outsource equipment maintenance, with each business spending £120,000 a year on average.